-Of course, I always stopped at the bubbling caldron of oil where I was greeted by Charo Salgueso and her handsome young son.
+Of course, I always stopped at the bubbling caldron of oil where I was greeted by Charo Salgueso and her son.
 Almost every day from as far back as her grandmother's time, Charo’s family has been at the market serving sizzling churros pastries wrapped in cones fashioned from sheets of newsprint.

 Some forty plus years later, I sometimes still get up early on a Saturday morning to visit our local popular farmers market here in Williamsburg.
 There is always the anticipation of what fresh local treasures will appear among the stalls of fresh fruit, vegetables, meat and flowers.
 As I am sure many of my fellow market shoppers will agree, our visit to the market is not just to do some grocery shopping.
 It is to connect with neighbors who bring produce from their gardens and their hen coops in the surrounding countryside.